-Conduct research to find items in existing system, ask to organize based on their grouping mechanism and test a new IA to validate initial findings.
+Conduct research to find items in the existing system, ask to organize based on their grouping mechanism, and test a new IA to validate initial findings.

 A top-line report will highlight big areas to re-classify based on participant data.
-Get suggestions to fix and optimize on responsive layout or mobile apps.
+Get suggestions to fix and optimize the responsive layout or mobile apps.

 We recommend labels that will lead our users to the information like a mouse finding cheese in a maze.
 Removing guesswork and making intuition work is science.

-Most controversial discussions in the UX industry is what makes it above the fold.
-Cognitive load and information density are inversely proportional but we can help you find the balance.
+Most controversial discussions in the UX industry are making it above the fold.
+Cognitive load and information density are inversely proportional, but we can help you find the balance.